PyVold/Automation-tools/README.md

    that can fetch the BGP parameters and attributes and return it to the requesters (web page, script, another tool, etc..)

- **3- Cisco audit tool:**
-   This is a pure CLI tool written in _python_ that can audit OLD cisco routers and save results in CSV format that can be imported to Excel and show the results in a very decent format.